MickaelRigault/skysurvey/docs/index.rst

 The ``Transient`` object is able to generate realistic objects given a simple configuration dictionary.
+The directory, called ``model`` enable the easily generation of a any complex inter-dependency of the Transient parameters.
+See the modeldag_ package.

 Some ``Transient`` have already been implemented for you, such as ``SNIa``, ``SNII`` or ``SNIc-BL`` . (see:  `quickstart with transient
 <quickstart/quickstart_target.ipynb>`_ •